Teethavattcp/teethavat_data_sci_port/README.md

 # Teethavat's portfolio

-This is my github profile including of my previous projects and relevant tasks I performed about data science
+This is my github profile including of my previous projects and relevant tasks I performed about data science and data analyst

+## Highlight of Intern Data Analyst Projects:

+### Built dashboard applied visual analytics framework

+### Drilled down insights from the interactive dashboard

 ## Relavant Projects: